akshathabangera/ExchangeService/README.md

 **********Features****
-Converts currency amounts from one currency code to another Uses HttpClientFactory for calling the external ExchangeRate-API - https://open.er-api.com/v6/latest/ Supports JSON and plain text responses based on the Accept header Input validation with data annotations
+Converts currency amounts from one currency code to another Uses HttpClient singleton object for calling the external ExchangeRate-API - https://open.er-api.com/v6/latest/ Supports JSON and plain text responses based on the Accept header Input validation with data annotations
 Swagger UI for API documentation (in development mode)